82. Why infrastructure is a bright spot for income and green energy

+And that, my friend, is inflation.
+Expressed as a percentage, inflation is a measure of how much the prices of goods and services have gone up over time.
 By goods we mean items such as food, televisions or even cars.
 Services, meanwhile, include everything from beauty treatments to train tickets.

-The ONS is the largest independent producer of official statistics and responsible for collecting and publishing information relating to the economy, population and society.
+So, how does everyone know the amount by which prices have risen?
+In the UK, this is a job for the Office for National Statistics (ONS).
+The ONS is the largest independent producer of official statistics and is responsible for collecting and publishing information relating to the economy, population, and society.

 Traditionally, the Bank’s way of controlling inflation is through interest rates.
 This means the cost of borrowing goes up and that has the effect of stopping people spending so much.

-An inflationary environment generally means we still have the same amount of money to spend but it doesn’t go as far because everything is more expensive.
+As we all experienced in 2022/2023, an inflationary environment generally means we still have the same amount of money to spend but it doesn’t go as far because everything is more expensive.
 This affects our purchasing power.

 It means weekly trips to the supermarket will cost more for exactly the same items, while rising fuel prices sees drivers having to pay extra to fill up their tanks.

-We examined how prices in the UK have changed over time by using the Bank of England’s inflation calculator that uses data up to 2021.
+We examined how prices in the UK have changed over time by using the Bank of England’s inflation calculator.
+For example, something that cost £10 back in 1950 would now be £276.15!

 You can even see the increases over the last five years.
-You would have needed to pay £12.59 in 2021 for an item that would have been sold for £10 in 2016.
+You would have needed to pay £12.17 in 2023 for an item that would have been sold for £10 in 2018.

 Economists will declare there are different types of inflation.
 The most common forms you may hear about are demand-pull and cost-push.

 Demand-pull is when there is more demand for goods than there is supply.
 This is often seen as a healthier type of inflation as it’s caused by higher employment and wages.
+It can also be caused by supply shortages however, as we saw after the global pandemic in 2020.

-Cost-push, meanwhile, occurs when the cost of making goods increases and companies have to raise their prices in order to cover the shortfall.
+Cost-push inflation, meanwhile, occurs when the cost of making goods increases and companies have to raise their prices in order to cover the shortfall.
 However, this can obviously put a strain on the consumer.

 There is also the concept of built-in inflation.
 This is when expectations of future inflation actually end up causing inflation itself.

 The idea is that as prices rise, workers demand higher wages to help them cover the spiralling costs.
-In turn, this causes production costs to rise, which can lead to prices going up again…and so on.
+In turn, this causes production costs to rise, which can lead to prices going up again and so on.

 Disinflation is still a period of inflation, but prices are rising by smaller amounts than they were before.
 In other words, the rate of inflation is falling.